-The legacy of Dr. Jerome Conn (former Division Chief of MEND) includes his discovery of the syndrome that bears his name - listen to him describe it in his own words.
+The legacy of Dr. Jerome Conn (former Division Chief of Metabolism, Endocrinology & Diabetes) includes his discovery of the syndrome that bears his name - listen to him describe it in his own words.

 - Facilitate and focus basic molecular and cellular research in all areas of metabolic and endocrine disorders.